junghans-schneider/extjs-dependencies/README.md

 var extJsFiles = ExtjsDependencies.resolveFiles({
     encoding: 'utf8',                     // Source file encoding.
 Default: 'utf8'
     root: 'path/to/project',              // The root of your project.
 All paths are relative to this.
-Default: '.'
     provided: [ 'extjs/ext-dev.js' ],     // Add Ext JS scripts you load independently in your html file
     entry: [ 'app.js' ],                  // Add all entry points to include with dependencies
     resolve: {